rocket-pool/rocketpool/docs/contracts/introduction.rst

 Direct interaction with the contracts is usually not necessary, and is facilitated through the use of other sofware (such as the JavaScript library).
 This section provides a detailed description of the contract design, and information on how to build on top of Rocket Pool via the API, for developers wishing to extend it.
+All code examples are given as Solidity v0.5.0.

 ********